 The Strategic Bushfire Management Plan (SBMP) is the document which sets out how bushfire risk is managed in the ACT.
-The SBMP is a requirement of the Emergencies Act 2004.
+The SBMP is a requirement of the Emergency Services Act 2004.

 The ACT Strategic Bushfire Management Plan (SBMP), originally released in January 2005, was the first step in taking a comprehensive approach to manage bushfires and protect life, property, assets and the environment in the ACT.

 The SBMP is the document which sets out how bushfire risk is managed in the ACT.
 The SBMP is reviewed every five years in consultation with the community and key stakeholders, bringing together experience, views and knowledge to inform the Plan.

 Maps have been developed to help describe and prioritise bushfire management in the ACT and are referred to in the SBMP.
 These maps are all designed to be viewed online and are available at the ACTMAPi website by clicking on the links below.

 - Regional bushfire abatement zone [actmapi.act.gov.au]

 - Regional management zones [actmapi.act.gov.au]